Secret Agent X-9: United States

-The only original comic-book story with X-9 produced in the U.S. was a serialized backup feature in the Flash Gordon book, in a quintet of five-page installments in issues #4–8 (1967).
+The first comic-book story with X-9 produced in the U.S. was a serialized backup feature in the Flash Gordon book, in a quintet of five-page installments in issues #4–8 (1967).
 The first part ("The Key to Power") was written by Goodwin and drawn by Williamson.
 The other parts are uncredited.
+In June, 1988, a second series featuring X-9 titled "The Official Secret Agent" was published by Pioneer Comics, also featuring stories written by Goodwin and drawn by Williamson.
+It lasted seven issues.

-Scandinavia and Western Europe
+Europe

 Secret Agent X-9 has had a long history in European comic books.
 Agent X9, in Scandinavia and the Nordic countries, started in 1969 under the title X9 in Sweden.
 Its two backup titles were generally "Jungle Jim" and "The Phantom".
 In 1971 the magazine was renamed Agent X9 and retooled into an anthology title, publishing many different comics in frequent rotation, mostly around the themes of detectives, agents and adventures.
 After this, the feature "Secret Agent X-9" no longer appeared in every issue.

 In Sweden, the various daily strip incarnations of the feature were published in parallel in the magazine, but received different titles, due to the art styles and appearances of the main character differing wildly.
 Raymond's and Lubbers' versions had the title Agent X9, Graff's version had the title Kelly vid FBI (Kelly at FBI), and Williamson's and Evans' versions had the title Agent Corrigan, as the strip already had been renamed in English.

 The Agent X9 comic book has been published in the following countries: